simplefoc/simplefoc.github.io/docs/simplefoc_library/code/motion_control/open_loop/velocity_openloop.md

 ## Velocity open-loop control example

 Here is one basic example of the velocity open-loop control with the complete configuration.
-The program will set the target velocity of `2 RAD/s` and maintain it, and the user cna change the target velocity using serial terminal.
+The program will set the target velocity of `2 RAD/s` and maintain it, and the user can change the target velocity using serial terminal.

 ```cpp
 // Open loop motor control example